 1st and 3rd Families is a small group designed to fit into your busy schedule!
 We are a mid-week oasis for fellowship among families.
 Dinner and a babysitter all provided!
 We meet the 1st and 3rd Wednesdays of each month, from 6-8 pm at MAFMC.

 “Family dinner” begins for everyone at 6.
 We eat a simple meal and fellowship together from 6-6:45.
 From 6:45-8, older children (Kindergarten through high school) can head off to CLC or youth group.
 We have a special class just for 4 year olds, where they can learn Biblical truth in a fun way, and our youngest children (ages 3 and under) are cared for in the nursery by experienced volunteers from our congregation.
-For that hour, adults enjoy casual small group conversations, a place to share what’s going on in our lives and lift each other up in prayer.
+For that hour, adults enjoy casual small group conversations centered around growing healthy family relationships and living out faith at home.
+It’s a place to share what’s going on in our lives and lift each other up in prayer.
 So please, come fellowship and recharge with us.
 If you and your little ones need to leave earlier than 8 (we all need our beauty rest) stay as long as you can.
 All are welcome!
 Questions?
 Contact Adrienne.
 Hope to see you there!

 So what do we talk about at 1st and 3rd?

-This spring we’re reading “The Meaning of Marriage: Facing the Complexities of Commitment with the Wisdom of God” by Timothy Keller with Kathy Keller.
+This spring we read “The Meaning of Marriage: Facing the Complexities of Commitment with the Wisdom of God” by Timothy Keller with Kathy Keller.

-We’re really enjoying this in-depth look at God’s blueprint for a healthy, loving and lifelong relationship, and having some great discussions!
+We really enjoyed this in-depth look at God’s blueprint for a healthy, loving and lifelong relationship, and had some great discussions!

 Here are our previous book picks (all of which we recommend!):